rabbitmq/rabbitmq-oauth2-tutorial/README.md

 The two goals of this integration guide:
 - Explore how applications and end users can authenticate with RabbitMQ server using OAuth 2.0 protocol rather than the traditional username/password, or others.
 - Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism.
-This not only means setting up RabbitMQ server itself but also an OAuth 2.0 Authorization Server ([UAA](https://github.com/cloudfoundry/uaa)) and all the operations to create OAuth clients, users and obtain their tokens.
+In addition to exploring how to stand up ([UAA](https://github.com/cloudfoundry/uaa)) as an OAuth 2.0 Authorization Server and all the operations to create OAuth clients, users and obtain their tokens.

 We will start first exploring what it takes to set up RabbitMQ along with the OAuth 2.0 authentication server.
 Once we have that running, we move onto creating users and clients.
 And finally, we test 2 usage scenarios:
 - an end user accessing the management UI